godwokenrises/godwoken-web3/docs/compatibility.md

 #### Recommend workaround

-- if you are trying use zero address as a black hole to burn ethers, you can use `transfer function` in CKB_ERC20_Proxy to send ethers to zero address. more info can be found on above section `Transfer Value From EOA To EOA`.
+- if you are trying to use zero address as a black hole to burn ethers, you can use `transfer function` in `CKB_ERC20_Proxy` to send ethers to zero address. more info can be found in the above section `Transfer Value From EOA To EOA`.

 ### 4. GAS LIMIT